tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/04_Gene_quantification.md

 - Run **MultiQC** on the **Summary** collection (similar to previous steps, except selecting the appropriate tool (featureCounts) and input folder (featureCounts Summary)).

 <details>
-<summary><b> Question 9: The main output of the featureCounts MultiQC plots is the second plot, which shows whether reads were assigned to genes (features) or not.
-What is the main reason for reads not being assigned to features?</b></summary>
+<summary><b> Question 8: Locate the "featureCounts:Assignment" plot, which shows whether reads were assigned to genes (features) or whether they failed to be assigned.
+What is the main reason for reads not being "Assigned"?</b></summary>
 <br>
 </details>